nostopgmaming17/scratchSploit/README.md

 # ScratchSploit
 ScratchSploit is a powerful tool to hack scratch games!
 Use this tool on your **OWN RISK**!
-Because you might get banned by scratch!
+Because you might get banned by scratch! (although very unlikely)
 Scripts in [scripts](https://github.com/nostopgmaming17/scratchSploit/tree/main/scripts) folder work only with the extension installed, here is a quick guide on installing the extension.

 # Installing extension: